Other Neuroimmunology Topics

 - Inflammatory myelopathy causing motor, sensory, and autonomic dysfunction at and below the lesion level

-- Acute to subacute onset (nadir within 4 hours to 21 days)
+- Acute to subacute onset (nadir reached between 4 hours and 21 days from symptom onset)

 - Must exclude compressive myelopathy first (urgent MRI spine)